Here are 5 different workouts that can be done at an exercise park or outdoor gym.

 Not only can an outdoor workout be as good as a gym workout – it can be better!

-In the above 12 exercises, I’ve rearranged the sequence of muscle groups to keep things interesting.
+In the below 12 exercises, I’ve rearranged the sequence of muscle groups to keep things interesting.
 If you have an open-ended resistance band and a jump rope, bring them along with you to the park.

 It’s always a good idea when you exercise at an outdoor location to bring a towel and water bottle, too.
 I keep a spray bottle of sunscreen in my car in case I need a sunscreen touch-up about halfway through the workout.